List of Judge Dredd characters: Volt

+First appearance: 2000 AD #917 (1994).
+Created by John Wagner and Carlos Ezquerra.

 Chief Judge Hadrian Volt was chief judge from 2116 to 2121.
-He first appeared in prog 917 (1994) in a story by John Wagner and Carlos Ezquerra.

 Volt became a street judge in 2096 and fought in the First Robot War and the Apocalypse War.
 He later served in the Special Judicial Squad and in the Aliens Bureau.
 In 2114 he was promoted to chief of Sector 53, where his outstanding administrative ability and judgement reduced violent crime in his sector to the second lowest level in the city.

 When Chief Judge McGruder resigned her office in 2116, there was no Council of Five to choose a new chief judge in the normal way, since she had dissolved the Council years earlier.
-Therefore she ordered that her successor be elected by the city's 400 Senior Judges.
+Therefore, she ordered that her successor be elected by the city's 400 Senior Judges.
 After careful consideration, Volt decided to stand as a candidate in this unprecedented election, and polled a clear majority of the votes (208), defeating three other candidates, including Judge Dredd himself.
 (Ironically most people had believed that Dredd would win, but – as Dredd himself observed – he had annoyed too many judges over the years.
 Dredd even voted for Volt himself!)

 Volt immediately set about instituting significant constitutional reforms.
 He reinstated the Council and permanently established the new system of electing chief judges.
 In 2117 he restored the obsolete office of Mayor of Mega-City One and created a council of elected citizens to give the people more say in how they were governed (although ultimate power continued to reside with the Justice Department).
 He also established a policy of encouraging the judges to foster better relations with the community.